Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 ![new ws](media/tutorial-market-campaign/new_ws.png)

 Fill in the project name (this tutorial assumes you use `MarketCampaign`).
-Choose the directory the project is going to be created in (this tutorial assumes you choose `C:\Users\zhouf\Documents\Work\Project\Vienna`).
+Choose the directory the project is going to be created in (this tutorial assumes you choose `C:\Users\dsvmadmin\Documents\AzureML\MarketCampaign`).
 Enter an optional description.
 Choose a Workspace (this tutorial uses `zfviennaws01`).

 ![New Project](media/tutorial-market-campaign/new_project.png)
 >Optionally, you can fill in the Git repo field with an existing empty (with no master branch) Git repo on VSTS.